Artisan Console

 Usage:

-Notice: When using both arguments and options, the options need defined before the arguments.
+Notice: When using both arguments and options, define the options before the arguments.
 Example:

 // Right